It Does Get Wet, Though

-1. Mosquito repellent
+1. Mosquito Repellent

-Rainwater creates pools of stagnant water in the tropics, allowing mosquitoes to breed and proliferate.
+Vietnam’s climate and rainwater create pools of stagnant water in the tropics, allowing mosquitoes to breed and proliferate.
 Tourists traveling through monsoon season may be susceptible to catching mosquito-borne diseases like malaria and dengue fever if they don’t take adequate precautions.

 DEET remains the most popular way to control mosquitoes despite the ill effects on skin and health.
 Therefore, please pack some tubes of DEET or similar mosquito repellent in your luggage.
 If you didn’t get the chance, they do sell mosquito repellent at the pharmacies here.

-2. Rain gear
+2. Rain Coat

-Your regular windbreakers are no good here, if you don’t want to be walking around a soaking mess.
+Your regular windbreakers are no good here if you don’t want to be walking around a soaking mess.
 On the other hand, there’s no need to overspend for a fancy rain jacket that’ll only do a half-ass job at keeping the water out of your clothes.
 A plain PVC raincoat packs light and provides ample rain cover; it doesn’t feel too warm, either.
-You can keep it in your bike or rolled up on your backpack.
+You can keep it on your bike or rolled up on your backpack.

 Alternatively, you can get a travel umbrella that fits into your handbag or knapsack when folded.
 However, when the heavens really open up on you, it is likely you’ll need both a raincoat and umbrella to keep you somewhat dry.
 Vietnam doesn’t take its wet season lightly.

-3. Easy-dry clothes
+3. Easy-dry Clothes

 #Synthetics also tend to take up less room in your luggage, providing you with more space to pack.
 If you are sightseeing for the day, we highly suggest bringing an extra shirt or pair of socks if you are wearing closed shoes.
 One minute you are enjoying Vietnamese coffee on the street and the next you are running for cover!
 It’s all part of the exciting experience.

 Don’t face the monsoon season without some protection against germs.
 Bring a tube of hand sanitizer to rub it on your hands after coming into contact with damp surfaces.
 If the water’s looking iffy, take a SteriPen water purifier to treat your drinks with.
 Both will cut down on the risk of contracting cholera, dysentery or other nasty bugs.

-6. Silica gel
+6. Silica Gel

 You’ll find your bag contents can get all damp and mushy in the humidity of the rainy season.
 Your electronics and camera equipment are particularly vulnerable to the high moisture content in the air.
 Fight humidity in your luggage with packs of silica gel – these little pouches suck up ambient moisture and keep your bag internals dry even in high humidity.